bunyk/gokeybr/README.md

 # Gokeybr
-Minimalistic touch-typing tutor, that tries to improve on [keybr.com](https://www.keybr.com/) by generating training lessons not only from words, but with symbols from code, or any other type of text you would want to train on.
+Minimalistic touch-typing training program, that tries to improve on [keybr.com](https://www.keybr.com/) by generating training lessons not only from words, but with symbols from code, or any other type of text you would want to train on.

 You could, for example, train to type ten `if err != nil { return err }` per minute and become fastest Go coder.